ylhyra/ylhyra_content/not_data/content/course/Course/I_am.md

 *hún '''er''' = she is

 ==Very==
 "Mjög" means "very".
-Like with the word "ég", the letter G in "mjög" is a [[Soft G|soft G]] that isn't pronounced at all.
+Like with the word "ég", the letter G in "mjög" is a [[soft G]] that isn't pronounced at all.

-The letter '''[[Ö|Ö]]''' {{listen|audio= 3AF6.mp3}}is pronounced similarly to the English ''b'''i'''rd'' or ''n'''u'''rse'', but you do have to make your mouth circle-shaped and you have to pronounce it in the front of your mouth.
+The letter '''[[Ö]]''' {{listen|audio= 3AF6.mp3}}is pronounced similarly to the English ''b'''i'''rd'' or ''n'''u'''rse'', but you do have to make your mouth circle-shaped and you have to pronounce it in the front of your mouth.
 In the word "mjög" it's a very long sound, and you should exaggerate its length.
 Since the G is silent, you can imagine it being written /mjööö/.

 Practice pronouncing the following by exaggerating the length of "mjög" and "góð":